MohamedEmbaby/Fuze/README.md

 ## Paper

-The concepts and algorithms behind Fuze are documented in a standalone, implementation- agnostic research paper included in this repo:
+The concepts and algorithms behind Fuze are documented in a standalone, implementation- agnostic research paper included in Zenodo:

 - https://zenodo.org/records/20726946